AlenChen0216/Network-Traffic-Generator/README.md

 Notes:
 - `ndtwin_server` is the location of our NDTwin controller.
 - `recycle_interval` is the interval for asking whether `worker_node_server` have finished some iperf3 and recycle the used ports.
+- `sleep_time` defines the random waiting interval (in seconds) between starting iperf server and client to avoid "Connection Refused". `min` and `max` set the lower and upper bounds.
+- `ports_limitation` controls the port range used for flow generation:
+  - `min_port`: The minimum port number available for iperf flows.
+  - `max_port`: The maximum port number available for iperf flows.
+  - `exclude_ports`: A list of ports to exclude from the available range (e.g., ports used by other services like the API server).
+- `log_level` sets the logging verbosity.
+Supported values: `TRACE`, `DEBUG`, `INFO`, `WARNING`, `ERROR`.
 - `groups` must be a YAML list (e.g., `- worker_node_servers`).
 - `data.worker_node_server` must be reachable from the machine running `interactive_commands.py`.
+- `retries` specifies the number of retry attempts for worker nodes to restart iperf client.
+- `backoff_min_ms` and `backoff_max_ms` define the minimum and maximum backoff time (in milliseconds) between retry attempts.
+- `thread_count` sets the maximum number of concurrent threads for starting iperf client/server on each worker node.
 - `data.on_site_hosts` maps logical host names (e.g., h1) to IP addresses.
 If you define lots of hosts in one worker node, please list all of them.
 - Our NTG will distribute the role of client/server in iperf using the logical host names from the **NDTwin Controller**.
 Thus, please make sure the logical host name is the same in **NDTwin Controller** and **NTG**.